 I joined Ursinus College in September 2018.
 As one of the Assistant Directors of Admission, I am lucky enough to work with students and families throughout the entirety of the admissions process.
-I currently work with students from New Jersey (Central and South) and Pennsylvania (Chester and Lehigh counties, and Wilkes-Barre/Scranton area).
+I currently work with students from New Jersey (Central and South) and Pennsylvania (Chester, Philadelphia and Lehigh counties, and Wilkes-Barre/Scranton area).

 Getting to know Doug

 - Hometown: Philadelphia, PA

 - Hobbies: Drinking and reviewing coffee, crafting, Jiu Jitsu

 - Major(s)/minor(s) in college: Psychology